shadman-ahmed-bs23/moodle-local_footballscore/README.md

-# moodle-local_footballscore
+# Football score plugin

-Moodle local plugin, a simple implementation of CRUD operation.
+Moodle local plugin, a simple implementation of CRUD operation in moodle.